jchai002/choir-justice-supplies/fr/en/setting-up-your-prepaid-account.markdown

 ## What can I do with my Prepaid Account?

-You can use your Prepaid Account to make international phone calls outside of the U.S. and Canada.
-You can also use this account to pay for premium services such as directory assistance (411).
+You can use your Prepaid Account to make international phone calls outside of France and the other European countries included in your calling plan.
+You can also use this account to pay for premium services.

 ## I've accidentally added too much money to my Prepaid Account.
 What can I do?